 It was such a close collaboration from the start, because, well, it had to be.
 The sheer scale of what we were trying to do required that everyone be “all in.”
 In fact, there was literally a period of time where our two teams were working shoulder to shoulder each day.
 We worked together and learned together for nearly four years.

-— Doug Mitchell, Director, Product, RevUnit
+— Doug Mitchell, Vice President of Delivery, RevUnit

 → Participated in countless store visits across the Midwest over the course of several weeks, including interviews with both store and regional managers across the country in order to better understand their roles, responsibilities, and workflows related to the floor walk process

 → Created a prototype that could be used to test initial hypotheses, elicit additional user feedback, and drive more meaningful conversations between the various internal teams; the prototype formed the foundations of our MVP build.